 a.
 Using the information contained in the Assessment Action Matrix, identify the strategic performance areas for which performance has significantly declined (e.g. Reactor Safety, Radiation Safety, or Safeguards).
 The scope of this inspection will generally include all key attributes of the degraded strategic performance areas.
 Specific inspection requirements pertaining to each strategic performance area are contained in Sections 02.03 - 02.06 of the procedure.

 b.
 Inspection Requirements 02.02, and 02.07 - 02.12 should always be performed regardless of the strategic performance areas selected for review.
-Attachment 95003.01, Additional Emergency Preparedness Cornerstone Inspection, to this procedure should be performed when Emergency Preparedness (EP) Cornerstone performance issues are a contributing factor to the reason this procedure is being implemented, e.g., the EP Cornerstone is degraded and Reactor Safety is the relevant strategic performance area.
+Attachment 95003.01, “Additional Emergency Preparedness Cornerstone Inspection,” to this procedure should be performed when Emergency Preparedness (EP) Cornerstone performance issues are a contributing factor to the reason this procedure is being implemented, e.g., the EP Cornerstone is degraded and Reactor Safety is the relevant strategic performance area.
 However, implementation of Attachment 95003.01 should be considered during the performance of all 95003 inspections.
 When Attachment 95003.01 is implemented it supplants the EP related inspection requirements contained in the body of this procedure.
 The use of an EP inspector from a different region (or headquarters) should be considered to assist in the performance of Attachment 95003.01.

 02.02 Review of Licensee Control Systems for Identifying, Assessing, and Correcting Performance Deficiencies.
 Once significant performance concerns have been identified in the Action Matrix, the NRC must ensure that licensee systems for identifying, assessing, and correcting performance deficiencies are sufficient to prevent further performance degradations.
 The following inspection requirements evaluate whether licensee programs are sufficient to prevent further declines in safety that could result in unsafe operation.